justifiedcode/flight-search-system/README.md

 # Flight Search System

-A working flight search system implementing a combination of proven design patterns including Scatter-Gather, Correlation ID, and Aggregator patterns within the hexagonal architecture pattern boundary.
+A working flight search system implementing a combination of design patterns including Scatter-Gather, Correlation ID, and Aggregator patterns within the hexagonal architecture pattern boundary.

 ## The Problem